cyubahiro-clovis/alu-regex-data-extraction_cyubahiro-clovis/README.md

 ## About the input

 `input/raw-text.txt` imitates a partner CRM export: agent-typed tickets, gateway logs, a hand-pasted CSV, and a block of untrusted CMS HTML.
-It's deliberately inconsistent — mixed separators, stray spaces, both `12:00 PM` and `12:00` in the same document — because that's what production text looks like.
+It's deliberately inconsistent mixed separators, stray spaces, both `12:00 PM` and `12:00` in the same document, because that's what production text looks like.
 Attack payloads are seeded throughout so the security path actually runs.

 ---

-Built for the Front-end Web Development module at ALU.